What Is Agile Project Management?

 A sprint retrospective is the last thing done in a sprint, usually after the sprint review.
 It includes the entire scrum team and the product owner.
-The team will look over the sprint and identify what worked and what didn’t, providingg solutions to improve the process.
+The team will look over the sprint and identify what worked and what didn’t, providing solutions to improve the process.

 Backlog grooming is a meeting in which the backlog of work is reviewed by the scrum team, product managers and product owners.
-This is when they prioritize the work to make sure that everything is updated and ready for upcoming springs.
+This is when they prioritize the work to make sure that everything is updated and ready for upcoming sprints.

 ProjectManager for Agile Project Management

 Agile teams prefer the kanban board to manage their backlog and plan sprints, but other departments can also collaborate on task lists, calendar views and more.
-Executives could work in a waterfall methodology and they can use our Gantt or sheet view to see the project through a more familiar lens.
+Executives could work in a waterfall methodology and can use our Gantt or sheet view to see the project through a more familiar lens.
 Everyone can use the agile product roadmap to get an overview of the entire project as it pivots from sprint to sprint.

 If you want to go deeper into the data, our one-click reports on everything from time to costs and more can be created quickly and easily.
-They can also be filtered to show only the data you want and then shared with stakeholders to keep them updated.
+They can also be filtered to show only the data you want and shared with stakeholders to keep them updated.